Elvaston Castle: History

 Until the 16th century the estate was held by the Shelford Priory.
 After the Dissolution of the Monasteries the Crown sold the priory and its estates in 1538 to Sir Michael Stanhope of Rampton, Nottinghamshire.
 Sir John Stanhope (died 1611) granted the estate to his second son, also Sir John Stanhope (d .1638), High Sheriff of Derbyshire, in 1629.

 The manor house was built for the latter Sir John in 1633.
-This Elizabethan-style house was redesigned and extended in a grand Gothic Revival style by James Wyatt in the early 19th century for the Charles Stanhope, 3rd Earl of Harrington.
+This Elizabethan-style house was redesigned and extended in a grand Gothic Revival style by James Wyatt in the early 19th century for Charles Stanhope, 3rd Earl of Harrington.
 Wyatt designed a new wing, a new great hall, and most of the interiors of the castle, but died before work was completed.
 His designs were carried out by Robert Walker between 1815 and 1829.

 Further modifications were made in the 1836 by the architect Lewis Nockalls Cottingham; this work was on the Elizabethan-styled south front which was remodelled to match the rest of the now Gothic-styled castle.

 In 1860–1861 there were further alterations.
 The Earl of Harrington contracted alterations carried out by Robert Bridgart's building company of Friar Gate Derby under the direction of Messrs Giles & Brookhouse, architects.
 Both newspaper articles have lengthy descriptions of all the alterations.
 Robert Bridgart died in 1860 during the alterations and his son (Robert Bridgart of Derby) took over the building works.

 During World War II, the house was turned into a teacher training college after the original college in Derby was evacuated.

 The college vacated the house in 1947, after which time it remained mostly empty for the next two decades until its sale, starting a steady decline that continues to this day.